EMI-INDO/cordova-plugin-save-blob/README.md

 The permissions listed above **require** filling out a permission declaration form when the APK/AAB is uploaded to the Google Play Console.

-## Documentation will change slightly in the stable release v0.0.4
-## At least 6 new actions will be in the stable release v0.0.4